darraghoriordan/use-miller/apps/frontend/src/docs/page-content/miller-start/get-started/introduction.md

 ## Who is Miller for?

-If you're a more experienced developer, you should find Miller's depth of content very useful.
+If you've done some courses or have a couple of years experience with web dev, you should find Miller's depth of content very useful.

 It uses dependency injection, typescript, linting, testing, CI/CD, docker, terraform and many modern dev tools that encourage consistency and correct our code as we build and help us move faster in the long run.
-It comes with additional support like custom bash scripts and tools, redis queues, infrastructure-as-code and code quality automations that you will commonly find "production" applications.
+It comes with additional support like custom bash scripts and tools, redis queues, multi-stage docker builds, infrastructure-as-code and code quality automations that you will commonly find "production" applications.

 If you're a Java or .Net developer learning about NodeJS-land, you will find that Miller is a great way to quickly learn the tools in the NodeJS ecosystem.
 Everything is typed, dependency injection is used, linting and testing are built-in and the project is designed to be modular and easy extend.

-If you're just learning how to code, I don't explain the web stuff in-depth because I assume prior knowledge.
-[Free Code Camp](https://www.freecodecamp.org/) and [The Odin Project](https://www.theodinproject.com/) are excellent resources for learning how to code web apps.
+I don't really explain the web stuff in-depth because I assume prior knowledge.
+If you're just learning how to code, [Free Code Camp](https://www.freecodecamp.org/) and [The Odin Project](https://www.theodinproject.com/) are excellent resources for learning how to code web apps.

-Tl;dr - Miller is designed for developers who have some prior-experience, or have finished a bootcamp and tutorials and want to continue their learning.
+Tl;dr - Miller is designed for

+-   developers who have some prior-experience,
+-   or devs who have finished a bootcamp and tutorials and want to continue their learning.
+-   anyone stuck with some aspect of getting a NodeJs or NextJs app up and running.

 ## Miller structure